 - BCIA has added new webinar dates, speakers, and topics to our 2015 schedule?
 Look on the left column of this homepage under BCIA News.

-- BCIA has recently updated the Professional Standards & Ethical Principles of Biofeedback?
+- BCIA has recently updated the Professional Standards & Ethical Principles of Biofeedback and you can now earn CE credits for reading the document and completing an exam?

 - There are now BCIA certificants in 32 countries?